exasol/exasol-testcontainers/doc/design.md

 ## Workarounds

+### WorkaroundManager Applies Multiple Workarounds
+`dsn~workaround-manager-applies-multiple-of-workarounds~1`

+The `WorkaroundManager` applies workarounds in the order they are registered.

+Covers:

+* `req~log-rotation-workaround~1`

+Needs: impl, utest

+### WorkaroundManager Checks Criteria
+`dsn~workaround-manager-checks-criteria~1`

+The `WorkaroundManager` applies a workaround if that workaround reports that its individual application criteria apply.

+Covers:

+* `req~log-rotation-workaround~1`

+Needs: impl, utest

 ### Log Rotation Workaround Criteria
 `dsn~log-rotation-workaround-criteria~1`

-WorkaroundManager applies the `LogRotatinWorkaround` if the exasol version is 7.0.x or lower.
+the `WorkaroundManager` applies the `LogRotationWorkaround` if the Exasol version is 7.0.x or lower.

 Covers: